autodesk-platform-services/aps-dataexchange-console/README.md

 <!--ToDo: Update links to new Prod SDK documentation-->

 # License
-This sample code is part of the Autodesk Data Exchange SDK beta.
-It is subject to the license in Center Code covering the Autodesk Data Exchange SDK beta.
+This sample code is part of the Autodesk Data Exchange.NET SDK (Software Development Kit) beta.
+It is subject to the license in Center Code covering the Autodesk Data Exchange.NET SDK (Software Development Kit) beta.

 # Written by
 Dhiraj Lotake, PSET , Autodesk